vercel/terraform-provider-vercel/docs/resources/project.md

 # Deployments will be created automatically
 # on every branch push and merges onto the Production Branch.
 resource "vercel_project" "with_git" {
   name      = "example-project-with-git"
-  framework      = "create-react-app"
+  framework = "nextjs"
-  root_directory = "ui"

   environment = [
     {